 Headless commerce, in essence, decouples the front-end presentation layer from the back-end data management system.
 Instead of relying on Shopify's built-in theme engine, headless Shopify utilizes APIs to fetch product data, customer information, and other relevant details.
 This separation allows developers to build custom, highly personalized storefronts using various front-end technologies like React, Vue.js, or Angular.
 This flexibility is a key driver behind the growing popularity of headless solutions.

-In a traditional Shopify setup, the theme controls both the data management and the presentation.
+In a traditional Shopify setup, the theme engine controls both data management and front-end presentation.
 With headless architecture:

-- Backend: Shopify manages all your product data, inventory, orders, and customer information
+- Backend: Shopify manages all product data, inventory, orders, and customer accounts.

 The biggest draw of headless Shopify is the unparalleled level of customization.
 Traditional Shopify themes often limit design options.
 With a headless approach, developers are free to create unique, responsive websites tailored to specific brand identities and user experiences.
 This includes creating truly unique mobile-first experiences, highly interactive product pages, and advanced search functionality.
 Imagine a retailer wanting to integrate a complex augmented reality feature or a dynamic, personalized recommendation engine – headless allows this.